scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

-Don't worry too much about the implementation of `product`---it's complicated and difficult to read and the details aren't particuarly important for our discussion.
+Don't worry too much about the implementation of `product`---it's complicated and difficult to read and the details aren't particuarly important.
-However, do notice that it is defined in terms of `ap` and `map`.
+However, do notice that `product` is defined in terms of `ap` and `map`.
 There is an equivalence between these three methods that allows any one of them to be defined in terms of the other two.
 The intuitive reading of this definition of `product` is as follows: